2025 Thunderbirds Change of Command

-Lt.
-Col. Alexander Prevendar, incoming USAFADS “Thunderbirds” commander, gives remarks at a change of command ceremony at Nellis Air Force Base, Nev., Dec.
+The U.S. Air Force Air Demonstration Squadron “Thunderbirds” host a change of command ceremony at Nellis Air Force Base, Nev., Dec.
 5, 2025.
-Prevendar will serve as the Commander/Leader of the Thunderbirds, “Thunderbird 1,” for the 2026-2027 show seasons.
-(U.S. Air Force photo by Senior Airman Yendi Borjas)
+During the ceremony, U.S. Air Force Col. Nathan Malafa relinquished command of the Thunderbirds to Lt.
+Col. Alexander Prevendar.
+(U.S. Air Force video by Staff Sgt.
+Sebastian Romawac)

 |Date Taken: